V4Fire/Client/src/components/form/b-select/README.md

 ## Slots

-The component supports a bunch of slots to provide.
+The component supports several slots for customization:

-1. `default` to provide a template for a select' item (option).
+1. `default` - use this slot to provide a template for a select item (option).

 ```
 < b-select :items = myItems